eea2003/DSA210-PROJECT/README.md

 - **Spotify Request Data Section:** For importing and analyzing music data.

 ## Data Sources
+-This project utilizes a combination of self-collected and externally sourced data to analyze the factors influencing smoking habits, particularly focusing on the role of music.
+By integrating these diverse data sources, the analysis aims to uncover patterns and relationships between daily smoking habits, music preferences, and external events.
+This multifaceted approach provides a richer understanding of behavioral triggers and trends.
+The data sources include:
 - **Personal Smoking Habit Data:**
   - Daily smoking habits logged manually since October 4th.
   - Includes date and notes such as mood and events (e.g., exams).

 - **Spotify Data:**
   - Imported using the Spotify API and Spotify Request History data.
-  - Includes metadata like artists, genres, songs, listening time, and duration.
+  - Includes data like artists, genres, songs, listening time, and duration.

 - **External Events:**
   - Calendar events such as exam dates and other life events to contextualize behavior.